Humanities and Communication

 2. Literature and human rights.

-4. Literature and gender, sexuality and subjectivity-related issues.
+4. Literature and issues related to gender, sexuality, and subjectivity.

-5. The Catalan cultural and literary sphere, its institutions and publishing industry.
+5. The Catalan cultural and literary sphere, its institutions, and the publishing industry.

 Dr. Roger Canadell